Your Cognitive Architecture as Spiritual Gateway: Mapping the 16 Types to the Dragon’s Path

 • The Challenge: You must learn to land.

-• The Practice: The Crucible of Flesh (Part V).
-You need heavy lifting, cold water, hot food, and the Somatic Triad (Exhale, Orient, Sensation).
-Your visions are useless if they cannot be metabolized by your nervous system.
+• The Practice: Ordinary Form Body basics: sleep, food, movement, sensory reality, and the Somatic Triad (Exhale, Orient, Sensation).
+Vision does not integrate if it cannot be metabolized by your nervous system.

 • Integration: Invite the Warrior.
 Discipline and routine are not the enemy of your freedom; they are the vessel that keeps your magic from spilling.